siriusastrebe/syc/README.md

     bouffon = syc.sync(variable)
     bouffon.verify(check)

-When bouffon changes value on a client, you can verify its new contents before the server accepts the modifications.
 If it turns out the client had modified the variable in an inapropriate way, you can call `failure` function, which will cause the client to reset his value to match the server.

     function check2 (variable, failure) {
       if (typeof variable === 'string') {